COSCUP/Welcome_Taipei/README.md

 ---

-These street foods represent the diverse and delicious food scene of Taipei, and the
+These street foods represent the diverse and delicious food scene of Taipei.

 </details>